 The process for Writing Center appointments vary with the writer and the writing task.
 Also, each tutor personalizes their approach based on their own style and strengths.
 However, it is important that all tutorials have similar goals and practices so that all students are having a similar collaborative learning experience.
 To that end, the basic process for most tutoring sessions is summarized below:

 1. Get acquainted with the writer.
 This should starts as soon as you meet the student in the lobby.
-Engage in small talk with the student to break the ice and reinforce that this is a comfrotable, student-centered space.
-Ask what the student wants to accomplish during the next hour and review the consultation form with the student.
+Engage in small talk with the student to break the ice and reinforce that this is a comfortable, student-centered space.
+Ask what the student wants to accomplish during the next hour and try to get a sense of their approach to writing.

 2. Find out what the assignment is, whether the writer understands it fully, and when it is due.
 When instructors submit them, we keep copies of the assignments on file in the tutoring rooms.
 Often, assignments are available on Blackboard or on an instructor's website.
 Determine basic assignment expectations: discourse type, audience, and voice.3.
 Find out what approach the writer is using or planning to use for the assignment.

 If the writer has no draft and wants help brainstorming, explore with the writer how she might go about gathering or producing ideas and materials and help the writer think about some of the possibilities for organizing the ideas and materials (this is an ideal time to use the white board).
 You might help the writer develop a working thesis statement and outline.
 You might also help the student find writing resources online.
+If the student is working on a research paper, you might want to use the Assignment Calculator or the Library Referral Form.
 Definitely suggest a follow-up appointment once the student has a draft written – you can even walk the student through making her next appointment.
 (Skip to #9 below.)

 5. After hearing the student read the paper, make a positive, rapport-creating statement to the writer.
 Point out what you see as strengths of the paper.